Nordix/keycloak-client-cert-lookup-for-envoy/README.md

 --spi-x509cert-lookup-provider=envoy
 ```

+Alternatively, you can set the environment variable `KC_SPI_X509CERT_LOOKUP_PROVIDER=envoy` or specify `spi-x509cert-lookup-provider=envoy` in the Keycloak configuration file.

 Restart Keycloak for the changes to take effect.
 You will see a warning in the logs when the JAR file is loaded: